noevazz/big_o_python/README.md

 ## Logarithmic Time

-First to all... what is a logarithm: basically it is the inverse function to exponentation.\
+First to all... what is a logarithm?: basically it is the inverse function to exponentation.\
 Example: How many 2s do we multiply to get 8?\
 Answer: 2 × 2 × 2 = 8, so we had to multiply 3 of the 2s to get 8\
 So the logarithm is 3\
 ![logarithm of 8 base 2](https://github.com/noevazz/big_o_python/blob/master/img/logarithm.png)

-## Linear
+## Linear Time

 ```python
 def linear_addition(*numbers):